Berulacks/git-jira-issue-selector/README.md

 ## Install:

-Just run: `pip3 install <python package or path to git directory of repo>`
+Just run: `pip3 install JiraIssueSelector` (or download and use one of the releases from [the GitHub repo](https://github.com/Berulacks/git-jira-issue-selector))

 *NB: This program requires Python 3.0 or later.*